OCTRI/ucedd-dashboard/README.md

 # UCEDD Dashboard

 This Vue application displays the 2022 summary data for Medicaid members provided by CHSE.
+The source data provided by CHSE was transformed using an R-script available [here](https://source.ohsu.edu/OCTRI-Apps/ucedd-data-transformation/tree/main).

 ## Dependencies